nick-z-h/competitive-programming/README.md

 # competitive-programming
-Repository consists of solutions to various problems that can be found on DMOJ, and other judges.
+Repository consists of solutions to various CP problems.